LelBe/Pong/README.md

 # PyPong

-Traditionnal two players Pong game written in Python !
+Traditionnal two players Pong Game written in Python !
 Don't forget to download "number.py" too or you won't be able to display the score on the screen :D Make sure to have the Pygame library installed !